antvis/G6/docs/manual/advanced/custom-edge.en.md

 G6 provides abundant [Built-in Edges](/en/docs/manual/middle/elements/defaultEdge).
 Besides, the custom machanism allows the users to design their own type of edges.
 An edge with complex graphics shapes, complex interactions, fantastic animations can be implemented easily.

-In this document, we will introduce the custom edge by three examples:
+In this document, we will introduce the custom edge by four examples:
 <br />1.
 Register a bran-new edge;
 <br />2.
 Register an edge by extending a built-in edge;
 <br />3.
 Register an edge with interactions and styles;